 - Don't forget No Pussy Blues, complete with its own kind of Madness Mantra ("she just didn't want to")

 - Portishead - "All Mine" from Dummy

 - Muse have a fair amount of Obsession Songs in their oeuvre, most of them falling squarely in the Aggressive side.
 "Hysteria", "Bliss" and "Endlessly" are stand-out examples.

 - Lisa Germano's "...a psychopath" is a very aggressive Obsession Song sung from the perspective of the stalkee.

 - Which features an actual 911 call.

 - Pretty much any line from Animotion's "Obsession" could work as a page quote for this trope.

-- PJ Harvey's "Legs" is another very aggressive example.
+- PJ Harvey's "Legs" from Rid of Me is another very aggressive example.
 Nothing says "I love you" like sawing someone's legs off to keep them from leaving you.

 - She also did Rid of Me, which is...passive-aggressive?

 - Blondie- "One Way Or Another", "Accidents Never Happen", "Hangin' On the Telephone".
 Debbie Harry wrote the former because of a quite insane stalker.
 She stated that adding a bubble gum pop added some lightness and was therapeutic for her.